Fashion Marketing & Management

-Owning and and operating an apparel store opened my eyes to the importance of being creative in the retail industry.
+Owning and operating an apparel store opened my eyes to the importance of being creative in the retail industry.
 And it inspired me to share what I’d learned with Fashion students in the classroom.

 How do you weave your professional background into the classroom experience?